Hog-CERN/Hog/docs/01-Getting-Started/02-howto-convert-project.md

 ### IP files

 IP files must go in a special folder called `IP` in the root of your repository.
-The IP direwctory can contain all the subdirectories you want, but there is a rule: each ip file (.xci for Vivado) must be contained in a sub-folder called with the same name as the .xci file (extension excluded).
+The IP directory can contain all the subdirectories you want, but there is a rule: each ip file (.xci for Vivado) must be contained in a sub-folder called with the same name as the .xci file (extension excluded).

 Basically for each IP in your project run: